typelib

 codec(t: type[T], *, marshaller: AbstractMarshaller[T] | None = None, unmarshaller: AbstractUnmarshaller[T] | None = None, encoder: EncoderT = dumps, decoder: DecoderT = loads, codec_cls: type[CodecT[T]] | None = None) -> CodecT[T]

-Factory function for creating a Codec
+Factory function for creating a Codec instance.

 Note